zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/contribute-2-metadata.md

 ---
 # User change
-title: "Contribute: Metadata"
+title: "2b) Modify Metadata"

-weight: 5 # 1 is first, 2 is second, etc.
+weight: 6 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"